spyder-ide/spyder-docs/doc/installation.rst

 Updating with Conda
 -------------------

-With any Conda-based distribution and Spyder installed in its own environment (recommended), update Conda itself, active the environment then update Spyder.
+With any Conda-based distribution and Spyder installed in its own environment (recommended), update Conda itself, active the environment, and finally update Spyder.
 In your system terminal (or Anaconda Prompt if on Windows), run:

 .. code-block:: shell